 Scaffolding the Laravel API

-This will create a project with the name my-laravel-api
+This will create a project with the name my-laravel-api-tutorial

 Setting up the database

-For this tutorial, SQLite will be used for our testing and main databases.
-Oftentimes, the main database is a more sophisticated DBMS like MySQL or MSSQL, but we will keep things in this post simple, for the sake of demonstration.
-We will keep the configuration for our main database in our .env
+For this tutorial, you will use SQLite for both the testing and main databases.
+In practice, you would use a more sophisticated DBMS like MySQL or MSSQL, but we will keep things in this tutorial simple.
+The configuration for the main database is in the .env

 You already have the .env

-file which comes with the default project scaffolding.
+file that comes with the default project scaffolding.
 Create a new file named .env.testing

 and copy the contents of .env.example